andreykaipov/terraform-provisioner-chef-solo/DOCUMENTATION.md

 ```

 Similarly, you can change this through the `install_command` setting.
 The only
-template variable available to you here is "{{.Version}}` which evaluates to whatever
+template variable available to you here is "{{.Version}}" which evaluates to whatever
 the `version` setting is.